Written in Lua. Extensible and open.

 Use one of the provided color schemes (Tomorrow, Zenburn, Solarized and others) or create your own.

-Use a convenient way to evaluate variables and expressions (including tables) after every step of the debugger.
+Evaluate variables and expressions (including tables) after every step of the debugger.
+Expand tables and modify the values.

 Execute your application as you are coding it.
 Detect syntax and run-time errors quickly; change numeric parameters on the fly with sliders.